tersesystems/echopraxia/docs/installation.md

 Echopraxia is divided into two sections: the user logger APIs (`simple` and `logger`) and an underlying `CoreLogger` implementation which is tied to the logging framework (JUL, Logback, or Log4J2).

-You will need to install both, although in 99% of cases you will want `simple`:
+You will need to install both a logger module (usually `simple`) and a framework module (usually `logstash` or `logback`).

+## User API Loggers

+The user API loggers provide slightly different wrappers around the core loggers.
+They are both oriented around structured logging, and so will take `Field` arguments, although they do so in slightly different ways.

+### Simple

+The `simple` module provides an `echopraxia.simple.LoggerFactory` and `echopraxia.simple.Logger`.

 Maven: